Skip to main content

 Best Practices

-• Use district-level creation for CFAs, benchmarks, screeners, and unit assessments.
+• Use district-level assignment creation for CFAs, unit assessments, benchmarks, and screeners.

 • Align assignment settings intentionally to preserve assessment integrity.

-• Partner with CS teams to maximize alignment to district goals and data insights
+• Partner with your CS team to ensure assignments align to district goals and maximize data insights.

 Did this answer your question?